apache/flink/docs/content/release-notes/flink-1.17.md

 # Release notes - Flink 1.17

-These release notes discuss important aspects, such as configuration, behavior, or dependencies, that changed between Flink 1.16 and Flink 1.17.
+These release notes discuss important aspects, such as configuration, behavior or dependencies, that changed between Flink 1.16 and Flink 1.17.
 Please read these notes carefully if you are planning to upgrade your Flink version to 1.17.